yaronw/method_cacher/README.md

 + :singleton - Singleton methods to be cached are specified in an array of symbols passed through this option.
 + :obj\_key - A _proc_ that accepts the cached object as a single parameter.
 This _proc_ should return a value identifying this object.
-    If this option is not specified, the object key defaults to the value returned by a method named _id_, which is convenient for usage with ActiveRecord objects.
+    If this option is not specified, the object key defaults to the value returned by an instance method named _id_, which is convenient for usage with ActiveRecord objects.

 `cache_method` can take any number of instance or singleton methods at once.

 Subsequent calls to `cache_method` are possible in order to specify additional methods to be cached.
-Specifying :obj\_id multiple times results in the last one being used for the class.
+Specifying `:obj_id` multiple times results in the last one being used for the class.

 `cache_method` can be called _before_ or _after_ the specified methods are defined.